 Functions that accept other functions as arguments or return functions as results are known as higher-order functions.

-In other words, a Higher-Order Function is one that:
+That is, a Higher-Order Function is one that,

-• Can return a function as a result (with return).
+- Can return a function as a result (via

-It is a term that has become popular because it plays an important (especially theoretical) role in functional programming.
-And functional programming is “in vogue”.
+It’s a term that has become popular because it has an important (mostly theoretical) role in functional programming.
+And functional programming is “in fashion”.

 // "super cool" function that receives another function